PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ```

-This makes perfect sense - a player can't be put into any Pending Match unless they've first issued a MatchMakingRequest.
+This makes perfect sense - a player can't be put into any Pending Match unless they've first issued a *MatchMakingRequest*!

-???
-Last - the join. ???

 ## Customizing Matching
 There are other mechanisms you can use to introduce further matching customization into your game.